Mentorship Program to Tanzania

 Please note that all costs are in AUD (Australian Dollars) unless stated otherwise.
 Our recommended payment method is via Transferwise as this enables you to pay in your own currency using the mid-market rate, which is the real exchange rate and is significantly higher than those used by banks and/or by your credit and debit card providers.
 Please proceed to the Shopping Cart page for more information about this payment method (found under direct bank transfer option.)

-A deposit equal to 20% of the program cost is required to secure your place on the Mentorship program.
+A deposit equal to 25% of the program cost is required to secure your place on the Mentorship program.
 The full costs must be paid prior to 3 weeks before the commencement of the program; failure to do so will result in the forfeiture of your deposit.
-Should a program be unable to progress for any reason, you will be notified at the earliest possible date and your deposit (or full payment) will be returned to you in full.
+Should a program be unable to progress for any reason, you will be notified at the earliest possible date and your deposit (or other payments) will be returned to you in full.

 If you have any questions in regards to the Mentorship program, we welcome your inquiries.
 Please use the contact form below to reach us and we will endeavour to return your inquiry as soon as possible.